This post was written in 2018 but this Bible-reading plan works in any calendar year.

 Method #3: Use a Printed Bible Reading Plan

-If you want to use a standard Bible rather than buying a Daily Bible, it is very helpful to use a printed copy of a one-year Bible reading.
+If you want to use a standard Bible rather than buying a Daily Bible, it is very helpful to use a printed copy of a one-year Bible reading plan.
 As you progress through each day’s reading, you can check it off.
 Having a printed one-year Bible reading plan will help to keep you on track.

 This method allows you to use almost any Bible.
 This could be the Bible that you also use for study and public convocations, or it could be one you select specifically for the purpose of just reading.
 You can use the printed copy of your Bible reading plan as a bookmark to hold your place.